 Wrobel, one of the students leading the actions in protest of the University’s treatment of Professor T. Florian Jaeger, went on hunger strike at midnight last Thursday in protest of the University’s handling of the EEOC complaint.

 This all comes after last week’s revelations that a federal Equal Employment Opportunity Commission complaint had been filed against UR by several current and former faculty members, as well as a former grad student.

 The complaint, first reported on by Mother Jones, details how UR left Prof. T. Florian Jaeger untouched after he was accused by Celeste Kidd, another professor and former graduate student under Jaeger, of years of sexual harassment.
-Kidd’s account was backed by complaints from seven faculty members and 11 students, according to the document.
+According to the document, Kidd was one of 17 professors and students to complain about Jaeger’s behavior.